June 2025

 Street-level view of a storefront for Cumbria Life Casting, a business that appears to specialise in life casting.
 The building is a light-colored, two-story structure with large windows.
 A red wheelie bin sits on the sidewalk in front of the shop.
 In the background, a smaller, brick building is partially visible.
 The overall setting suggests a residential or commercial area in a town or city.
 The sky is cloudy.

-I am at odds with having my photographs automatically uploaded to Icloud, my friend repeating "immittation is the senerist form of flattery" still spooks me somewhat.
-I need to back up and download then cancel my Apple subscription.
+I am at odds with having my photographs automatically uploaded to iCloud, my friend repeating “imitation is the sincerest form of flattery” still spooks me somewhat.
+I need to back up and download, then cancel my Apple subscription.
 We enjoyed our fish and chips, then drove south along the coastline.

 Panoramic view of a beach scene on a sunny day.
 The beach is composed of sand and small pebbles.
 The sea is relatively calm with gentle waves lapping the shore.
 A single, small, light-colored house is visible in the distance on the left, situated on higher ground beyond the beach.
 The sky is mostly clear, with some fluffy white clouds.
 The overall impression is one of serenity and peaceful solitude.

-We wound down our car roof, the breeze was whisp fresh as the sunlight radiated down upon us.
+We wound down our car roof, the breeze was wisp fresh as the sunlight radiated down upon us.

 Path through beach grass leading to a wide, sandy beach and a calm sea under a partly cloudy sky.
 A single, distant figure is visible on the beach.
 Yellow wildflowers are in the foreground on the left, and pink flowers are on the right.

-Briefly stopped at a car park at Beckfoot, then enjoyed ice cream at Twentymans ice-cream Parlour in Allonby.
-Returning to Woodburn we were both tired; after a long day out.
+We briefly stopped at a car park at Beckfoot, pulling over to enjoy ice cream at Twentymans ice-cream Parlour in Allonby.
+We were both fatigued after a long day of activities, so we turned to Woodburn.